 “I would love to do this but I have to first clear it with my wife,” or “I can’t really commit to this right now,” or “My son has never really stuck to anything for any period of time and I don’t want to waste my money,” or “I just don’t have any time right now.”
 No matter what the situation, the list of objections goes on and on.
-I am sure you have heard many objections, and I’m here to tell you there is a way to get past them.
+I am sure you have heard many membership selling objections, and I’m here to tell you there is a way to get past them.

-An objection is a way for prospects to say “I am not quite sold yet.”
+An membership selling objection is a way for prospects to say “I am not quite sold yet.”
 If you have answered all their questions, there is still a chance that they may not want to join your school or buy your product.
 Many times when this occurs, you have said something that doesn’t appeal to them.
 Or maybe you have not listened hard enough to what the client is looking for.
 Diagnostic selling is basically the method of listening to the prospective clients and then presenting them with solutions to the objectives that they want to accomplish.
 No matter whether the objective is to lose weight or gain self-confidence, you need to appeal to their desires.
-It doesn’t matter who you are, what you do and how cool you are, if the prospects don’t see the benefits to themselves then it is a lost cause.
+It doesn’t matter who you are, what you do or how cool you are.
+If the prospects don’t see the benefits to themselves then it is a lost cause.

 Here are some staff training and mental sales training exercises to help you overcome objections and close the sale: